Reel, D, Traditional Irish

 As always for traditional tunes, the musical notation and chords do not indicate the “right” way to play the tune, but are a useful reference.
-This simplified version of the tune leaves out the triplets that are typically played in the tune.
+This simplified version of the tune leaves out the triplets and other ornamentation that are typically played in the tune.

 Play from the Dots

 - Tulla Reel Set: Rolling in the Ryegrass / Humors of Tulla